drduh/Debian-Privacy-Server-Guide/README.md

 ### DNS over Tor

-Tor can listen locally to resolve DNS A, AAAA and PTR records anonymously.
-To use, add a local address to `/etc/tor/torrc`:
+Tor can resolve DNS A, AAAA and PTR records anonymously.
+Add a local address to `/etc/tor/torrc`:

 ```
 DNSPort 127.26.255.1:53